purs3lab/ece264/assignments.md

 **All programming assignments should be done individually.**

+**We have merged HW1 and HW2.
+There will be NO HW2.
+We will have HW1, HW3, HW4,..etc.**

 ## More Assignments and More Choices

 You will have approximately 18 assignments.
 However, we will only take the top 12 scores to compute the final grade.